- last update 31 Oct 2024 -

 [I will comment on the movies when the section is ready]

 By Gene Roddenberry.
-Star Trek got tons of series, so I won't even bother putting dates or names, and as of this moment I can't comment on all of them.
+Star Trek has tons of series, so I won't even bother putting dates or names, and as of this moment I can't comment on all of them.
 Although I'm not a big fan, I find them a pretty fair watch, they have some nice characters and very well-written episodes here and there, also very iconic moments, and a few quite good movies... but I can't help finding the overall tone very silly, and laden with plot holes.

 [I will comment on the movies and games when the sections are ready]